 As in prior years, the bill has numerous expressions of legislative intent accompanying certain appropriation items.
 See, e.g., sec.
 1, p.
-4, lines 13 - 15; p.
-6, lines 18 - 19; p.
-17, lines 24 - 25.
-The Department of Law has historically taken the position that such expressions of legislative intent are non-binding because they violate the confinement clause of the Alaska Constitution ("[b]ills for appropriations shall be confined to appropriations." art.
+2, lines 27 - 28; p.
+5, lines 28 - 30; p.
+10, lines 27 - 29.
+The issue with respect to intent language concerns the extent to which such language violates the confinement clause of the Alaska Constitution ("[b]ills for appropriations shall be confined to appropriations." art.
 II, sec.
 13).
 In Alaska State Legislature v.
 Hammond, Judge (now Justice) Carpeneti adopted a five-factor test to determine whether such language violates the confinement clause:

 [T]he qualifying language must be the minimum necessary to explain the Legislature's intent regarding how the money appropriated is to be spent.
 It must not administer the program of expenditures.
 It must not enact law or amend existing law.
 It must not extend beyond the life of the appropriation.
-Finally, the language must be germane, that, appropriate, to an appropriations bill.
+Finally, the language must be germane, that is, appropriate, to an appropriations bill.